mungewell/pico-timecode/README.md

 # Proof of Concept

 Why am doing this?
 Primarily because it's a fun challenge.
-I've been interested in Timecode for a while and the PIO blocks on the Pico make it very possible.
+I've been interested in Timecode for a while and the PIO blocks on the Pico make it very possible...

 The `ltc_freerun.py` script is a proof-of-concept, and outputs a counting LTC stream.
 Connecting this to PC audios input (via a resistor divider to reduce level), confirms that the LTC content in the audio